ditdotdev/dit-server/AWS_SETUP_GUIDE.md

    - Format: Long string (about 40 characters)
    - ⚠️ Only shown once when created - save it securely!

-3. **Default region name**: us-east-1
+3. **Default region name**: us-west-2
-   - This is recommended for Maven repositories
+   - This is the region where our S3 buckets are located
-   - Other good options: us-west-2, eu-west-1
+   - Other good options: us-east-1, eu-west-1

 4. **Default output format**: json
    - Makes responses easier to read and parse